atari-monk/js-notes/README.md

-# js-notes
+# js-notes-generated
-Page with notes generated from json.
+Page with notes generated from json, using generate html from js, method.